 How did a squirrel impact your decision to just “go for it!”
 (I loved this story.)

 How a squirrel changed my destiny: To say going back to grad school at almost 50 years old is an understatement.
 I hadn’t been a student in over three decades, plus working full time, going to school at night, and raising an 8-year-old magnified every difficult moment.
 On the day of my very first neuroscience exam, I thought I’d studied hard, and felt more than prepared.
 I walked into class, looked at my exam, and tears started rolling down my face.
 I felt like I’d studied the completely wrong chapter.
 Needless to say, I FAILED!
 Walking out of class, I felt like that exam was a clear sign that I wouldn’t be able to do this.
-After crying until I had no tears left, I made the decision to drop out of grad school—leaving my dreams of neuroscience behind.
+After crying until I had no tears left, I decided to drop out of grad school—leaving my dreams of neuroscience behind.
 I went to my professor’s office to tell him, but he was with another student, so I had to wait outside.

-While sitting outside, a squirrel kept coming up to me and looking at me in the strangest way.
+While sitting outside, a squirrel kept coming up to me and looking at me strangely.
 I tried shooing him away, but he would not leave.
 It felt like he was taunting me for hours (in reality … only about 15 minutes).
 But, that squirrel had me stop—so flustered and mad—that I stormed off and drove home … forgetting all about dropping my class and leaving my dream in the dust.
 Of course, by the time I realized what I’d done, I was halfway home with a new perspective on that exam.
 I decided I’d give it one more day, and one more try.
 I never failed another exam, but still give that silly squirrel credit for a little portion of my degree.

 What do you want the world to know about your unique approach to gratitude to encourage a daily mental practice commitment?